simonprovost/scikit-longitudinal/scikit_longitudinal/README.md

 | 2          | 115                     | 118                     | 119                     | 78                  | 74                  | 50  | F      |
 | 3          | 123                     | 127                     | 125                     | 74                  | 76                  | 52  | M      |

-Where each column represents a different patient.
-Therefore, columns delineate characteristics for each wave, organised so that similar characteristics across waves are placed adjacently for clarity.
+Where each row represents a different patient.
+Therefore, some columns delineate characteristics for each wave, while others delineate static characteristics.
+For the mock exemple, it is organised so that similar characteristics across waves are placed adjacently for clarity.
 However, it is essential to note that in practice, features could be arranged in any order.
 In addition, observe that _Heart Rate (Wave 2)_ is absent for every patient.